salrashid123/gcegrpc/gke_svc_lb/README.md

 # gRPC-GKE Service LoadBalancer "helloworld"

-Sample application demonstrating RoundRobin gRPC loadbalancing  on Kubernetes for interenal services.
+Sample application demonstrating RoundRobin gRPC loadbalancing  on Kubernetes for internal services.

 gRPC can stream N messages over one connection.
 When k8s services are involved, a single connection to the destination will terminate